Section 29A - Documents affecting national security, defence or international relations

 Identifying the relevant third parties will depend on the context and nature of the requested document.
 Relevant third parties may be another Victorian government agency or Minister, or an agency or authority of another country, the Commonwealth or another State or Territory.

-An agency or Minister is only required to notify and seek the views of a third party where it is practicable to do so.
+An agency or Minister is only required to notify and seek the views of a third party where it is reasonably practicable to do so.

 Consultation may occur in any manner or form.
 For example, by telephone, email, post, or a meeting.